-Like the Start button in previous versions of Windows, the Start screen is where you go to start apps.
-Surface Pro can run two types of apps:

-- Windows Store apps-such as Music, Mail, and Weather. - Desktop apps-such as Notepad and Office (sold separately).
+The Start screen is where you go to start apps.
+Surface Pro 3 can run both Windows Store apps like Music, Mail, and Weather, and desktop apps like Word and Excel (sold separately).

 To find an app or program on your Surface: